IBM-Cloud/terraform-ibm-openshift/README.md

    $ make rhn_username=<rhn_username> rhn_password=<rhn_password> openshift
    ```

-Provide the redhat username and password with openshift subscription.
+Where, the rhn_username and rhn_password are the username & password of the Red Hat® Network subscription.

 This step includes the following:
 * Register the Bastion node to the Red Hat® Network,